slesinger/meetro/README.md

 ### Build disk image
 /usr/bin/java -jar /home/honza/projects/c64/pc-tools/kickass/KickAss.jar build-floppy.asm

 -autostartprgmode 1 -autostart ${kickassembler:buildFilename} -moncommands ${kickassembler:viceSymbolsFilename}

+## Part 1 - Keyboard hack

+## Part 2 - Font matrix

+## Part 3 - Hondani search

+### First results screen

+`assets/results-text.src` - must be max 40 characters wide.
+Then, processed by `results-text.ipynb`.

+Will be popping up with delays, like a loading web page.

+Results font edited in https://petscii.krissz.hu.
+Select Chars from left menu.
+From main screen, select Export and then "Export to .64C file format".
+Rename to `search-font.bin`.
+Copy to `data` folder.
+Next, use `ghex` app to change first 2 bytes of the binary.
+The size of the file needs to be 205 then.
+Change them to $00 $20 in order to load the data to $2000.

+### Verical scroller

+## Part 4 - Video Milos Fryba & Navstevnici

+## Part 5 - Scroller

+## Part 6 - Goodbye

 ## Disk layout
 There will be following files visible on the disk